Devsh-Graphics-Programming/mesa/docs/ci/index.rst

 For Collabora's LAVA farm, the `device types
 <https://lava.collabora.dev/scheduler/device_types>`__ page can tell you how
 many boards of a specific tag are currently available by adding the "Idle" and "Busy" columns.
-For bare-metal, a gitlab admin can look at the `runners
-<https://gitlab.freedesktop.org/admin/runners>`__ page.
-A pipeline should
-probably not create more jobs for a board type than there are boards, unless you clearly have some short-runtime jobs.
+A pipeline should probably not create more jobs for a board type than there are boards, unless you clearly have some short-runtime jobs.

 If a HW CI farm goes offline (network dies and all CI pipelines end up stalled) or its runners are consistently spuriously failing (disk